anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 It should be noted that `Xtesting
-CI <https://galaxy.ansible.com/collivier/xtesting>`__ supports both centralized and distributed deployment models as described before.
+CI <https://galaxy.ansible.com/collivier/xtesting>`__ supports both centralised and distributed deployment models as described before.
 It has deployed the full toolchain in one small virtual machine to verify ONAP Openlab via Functest.